 As of July 1, 2016, the Department is not includable as a component unit within another reporting entity.
 Prior to that date, it was an activity administered by Community Action Partnership of Mid-Nebraska.
-Board members consist of one County Commissioner and one public-spirit-minded person selected from each county in the District, plus a physician and a dentist.
+Board members consist of one County Commissioner and one public-spirit-minded person selected from each county in the District, plus a physician appointed dentist, mid-level practitioner, veterinarian, and a minority health representative.